teald/porchlight/paper.md

 # Summary

 Scientific software has advanced significantly over the last few decades, with innumerable tools and resources openly available for use by researchers and the public alike.
 These software products all undergo unique development lifecycles tailored to the needs to specific developers.
 Although the scientific quality and usefulness of such products is unquestionable, they often have steep learning curves that make using and coupling these products difficult to manage. `porchlight` offers a solution to this problem in the form of a basic adapter/mediator framework---capable of parsing function metadata, tracking variable stats, and managing dynamically updating functions, it saves many lines of code otherwise required to create a simple API or couple to another disparate piece of software.

 # Statement of need

+## Outline for this section

+1. Base (OG) cases:
+    1. Coupling scientific models
+    2. Managing parameters/checking
+2. Cases that have arisen
+    1. Unified UI for individual models
+    2. Uses for model accessibility

-# Mathematics
+# Design Schematics

+`porchlight` is designed using a mediator class (`Neighborhood`) and an adapter class (`Door`).
+These objects together manage coupling and introspection to produce a basic API interface with some arbitrarily complex and inter-dependent set of functions.

+Given an arbitrary Python function, `f(x_1, x_2, ..., x_n)`, a `Door` will
+first use standard library inspection methods---via the `inspect` module---to determine the arguments types (keyword vs positional) and any default values.
+Then, source lines for the function are re-parsed to determine if any return values contain keywords. **FOOTNOTE: Need to explain this and its restrictions.**

+This door is then provided to a `Neighborhood` object, which tracks inputs and outputs to these functions, passing them between doors and to the user.

+The names of these classes are chosen to be distinct within a given script.
+Since "adapter" and "mediator" are common design patterns, it would be foolish and potentially headache-inducing to call them mroe generic names.

+## Outline for this section

+1. Describe mediator/adapter scheme
+    + What a `Neighborhood` is
+    + What a `Door` is
+    + Why they have weird names (especially compared to `Param`)
+2. Basic use case example?
+3. Computational overhead (can give the same response as as AAS I think)
+4. Need to mention lack of external dependencies at some point
+5. Primary Caveat: Side-effects and functional programming

 # Citations